americocunhajr/EPIDEMIC/paper/paper.md

 model and is accessible to a large audience.
 The figure [1] shows the EPIDEMIC logo and the three EPIDEMIC modules: modeling, trends and forecasts.

-[Illustration of the EPIDEMIC code logo and EPIDEMIC modules.]
+![Illustration of the EPIDEMIC code logo and EPIDEMIC modules.]

 ## Modeling